Last Updated on September 24, 2022

 - Simon Howie’s Vegetarian Haggis

-Whether the haggis is vegetarian or not, it is always best to cook and store it properly to avoid the risk of food poisoning.
+Whether the haggis is vegetarian or not, it is always best to cook and store it properly to avoid the potential risk of food poisoning.
 When in doubt, always consult your doctor or midwife before eating any type of haggis during pregnancy.

 So in summary, haggis is safe for pregnant women to eat as long as it does not contain liver and is cooked properly.
 If you are unsure, always check with your doctor or midwife.
 Enjoy your haggis!